CULP ELLIOTT & CARPENTER, P.L.L.C.

 The actual time charges based on stated billing rates is generally the initial factor considered in billing, but time expended constitutes one factor and is ultimately not the sole factor in determining that a fair and appropriate bill is rendered.
 In addition to the time spent on a project, it is understood and agreed that the Firm will base its fees on reasonably considered additional factors in billing for services rendered, including: (1) intensity of labor required; (2) novelty, complexity, and difficulty of the questions involved; (3) special experience and skill necessary to perform the task; (4) responsibility and legal liability assumed; (5) the experience, reputation and ability of the lawyer or lawyers performing the services; (6) results obtained; (7) productivity improvements instituted by the Firm; and (8) extraordinary time limitations imposed by the circumstances of a client and the matter involved.
 The Firm has a right to bill a reasonable bonus in addition to its hourly rate, based on the factors listed above.
-If the client disputes any bill and the dispute cannot be resolved by the Firm and the client, then, if the client cooperates, the issue of the billing amount and expenses shall be submitted to the fee arbitration committee of the Mecklenburg County Bar Association for resolution prior to the institution of formal collection proceedings by the Firm.
+If the client disputes any bill and the dispute cannot be resolved by the Firm and the client, then, if the client cooperates, the issue of the billing amount and expenses shall be submitted to the fee arbitration program of the North Carolina State Bar Association for resolution prior to the institution of formal collection proceedings by the Firm.
 The client shall also have the right to utilize the North Carolina State Bar’s fee dispute resolution program prior to the institution of formal collection procedures by the Firm.

 Reimbursement of Expenses.
 The client shall reimburse the Firm for all expenses and charges incurred by the Firm in rendering professional and legal services to or on behalf of the client, including, but not limited to, all costs for copies, long distance telephone calls, postage, express mail charges, courier expenses, electronic research, facsimile charges, travel charges, investigation costs, court fees, depositions, witness fees, photographs, exhibits, and any other expenses necessary to resolve the case or matter.